Bureau of Reclamation to give $2.3 million to Gering-Ft. Laramie tunnel repair

 “It impacts the entire community because when revenues are reduced, it affects everyone’s livelihood,” he said.

-The BoR will contribute $2.3 million toward the repairs of Tunnel 3, following the July 17, 2019, collapse, which damages all three tunnels.
+The Bureau of Reclamation will contribute $2.3 million toward the repairs of Tunnel 3, following the July 17, 2019, collapse, which damages all three tunnels.
 Tunnel 3 is located strictly in Nebraska.
-Fischer is working with BoR about the dispersment of these dollars.
+Fischer is working with Bureau of Reclamation about the disbursement of these dollars.

 (0) comments